Channel Correlation Diversity in MU-MIMO Systems -- Analysis and Measurements: Analytical Results and Implications

 In addition to the above, holding all other propagation and system parameters constant, increasing the number of BS antennas, $M$, causes a linear increase in the expected SNR (due to its numerator containing $M^{3}$ and the denominator containing a $M^{2}$).
 Meanwhile, increasing the number of user terminals, $L$, while keeping other parameters fixed leads to a quadratic increase in the expected noise power, degrading the ZF SNR.
 The above insights are difficult to obtain from more complex solutions derived in the literature (see e.g., \cite{ADHIKARY1,HOYDIS1,WAGNER1}), which require a linked set of equations, even in the large system regime.
 In contrast, our analysis poses no such constraints and is \emph{general} to the operational system dimension, and channel correlation structure.
-Note that \eqref{nsanalysis6} can be used to approximate the ergodic sum spectral efficiency given by The numerical accuracy of the derived results in \eqref{nsanalysis6} and \eqref{ergodicsumspectraleffapprox} with their simulated counterparts is presented in Sec.~\ref{NumericalResults}. \emph{In addition to the results presented in Sec.~\ref{NumericalResults}, we note that \eqref{nsanalysis6} and \eqref{ergodicsumspectraleffapprox} were explicitly tested with sample simulations based on scattering cluster circles in the propagation channel (one circle per--terminal) with varying center distances from each other.
+Note that \eqref{nsanalysis6} can be used to approximate the ergodic sum spectral efficiency given by The accuracy of the derived results in \eqref{nsanalysis6} and \eqref{ergodicsumspectraleffapprox} with their simulated counterparts is presented in Sec.~\ref{NumericalResults}.

+\textbf{Remark 4.} \emph{In addition to the results presented in Sec.~\ref{NumericalResults}, we note that \eqref{nsanalysis6} and \eqref{ergodicsumspectraleffapprox} were explicitly tested with sample simulations based on scattering cluster circles in the propagation channel (one circle per--terminal) with varying center distances from each other.
 The one--ring correlation model described in Sec.~\ref{ChannelCorrelationModels} was used for the aforementioned evaluations, where agreement within 1 dB was found from the results derived in \eqref{nsanalysis6} and \eqref{ergodicsumspectraleffapprox} relative to the simulated cases.}